mr-manuel/venus-os_dbus-serialbattery_docs/docs/faq/index.md

 In your GX settings go to the DVCC menu and activate the "Limit managed battery charge voltage" feature and lower the "Maximum Charge Voltage".

-Drop your voltage to `0.2V` lees that normal and then increase it every day by `0.05V` if you did not get a high voltage alarm during the previous day.
+Drop your voltage to `0.2 V` less than normal and then increase it every day by `0.05 V` if you did not get a high voltage alarm during the previous day.
 If you did get an alarm leave it unchanged for another day.

 Do this until you get to the original max charge voltage for your battery.